Partner with the William Peace University Office of Academic and Career Advising.

 - Interns must be supervised by someone with a minimum of a bachelor’s degree

-- Students will apply directly to you by resume and cover letter
+- Students will apply directly to you via resume and cover letter.

-- A company/organization representative will be sent and asked to sign an WPU Academic Internship Agreement provided by Career Services.
+- A company/organization representative will be sent and asked to sign a WPU Academic Internship Agreement provided by Career Services.

 - Please read the National Association of Colleges and Employers Statement on U.S. Internships

-- All internships will be reviewed by Career Services Staff to ensure goals and objectives of the position compliment the students’ learning and professional goals
+- All internships will be reviewed by Career Services Staff to ensure goals and objectives of the position complement the students’ learning and professional goals